wingedrhino/DistroSetup/setup-helpers/Fedora/README.md

 this folder provide some level of automation so that you may perform the setup in an unattended manner.

-The base installation is Fedora 28 Xfce Spin, with added tools for software development, audio production, multimedia creation, general productivity and a better commandline experience, all done for my personal needs.
+The base installation is Fedora 29 Xfce Spin, with added tools for software development, audio production, multimedia creation, general productivity and a better commandline experience, all done for my personal needs.

+I've ALSO included setup steps for Fedora 29 Jam Spin (based on KDE desktop) because for some reason the Xfce Spin failed to compose for the 29th release and I decided to revisit KDE.

 If you have come here, you are either a future version of me looking to setup a laptop quickly or an employee/intern/friend who'd like to setup their laptop